Some advanced configuration settings about the PrivateServer behavior.

 The Rtpchecksums enable the application checksum over UDP encrypted voice transmission.
 This is an error detection commodity, which adds 16 bits per packets payload.

-Strictrtp Enables the strict RTP protection.
-This will drop RTP packets that do not come from the source of the RTP stream.
-This option is disabled by default.
+Strictrtp if enabled, RTP packets that do not come from the source of the RTP stream will be dropped.

 2.4.3 Jitter Buffer

-Jitter is the undesired deviation from true periodicity of an assumed periodic voice streaming.
-The consequences of jitter, often called jittering, are a voice communication with holes in it or stirring metal voice effect.
-Mostly on a 3/4G network (and in general in a mobile network environment), the jitter is a sensible problem to face.
-To avoid jitter issues a jitter buffer is implemented in PrivateServer.
+Jitter is the variation in latency as measured in the variability over time of the packet latency across a network.
+The consequences of jitter, often called jittering, are a voice communication with gaps in it or stirring metal voice effect.
+Mostly on a GPRS and EDGE network (and in general in a mobile network environment), the jitter is a sensible problem to face.
+To cope with jittering issues, a jitter buffer produces a smooth and regular audio output, just adding some more latency.

 The Force option obliges PrivateServer to create the jitter buffer over any new communication channel.